davepinch/pinchy.cc/content/topics/people/h/henry-clay/birth/snippet-early-life-1-1.md

 ---
+title: "birth of Henry Clay (Wikipedia)"
-title: "Henry Clay was born on April 12, 1777, at the Clay homestead in Hanover County, Virginia." birth of: Henry Clay born in: Virginia
+✂️: "Henry Clay was born on April 12, 1777, at the Clay homestead in Hanover County, Virginia." birth in: Virginia birth of: Henry Clay
 citation: >-
   Wikipedia contributors.
 (2024, June 20).
 Henry Clay.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved July 25, 2024, from https://en.wikipedia.org/w/index.php?title=Henry_Clay&oldid=1230145737
 license: CC BY-SA 4.0